 The self-secured nature of invoice discounting means that it will be a less risky prospect for invoice discounting companies to lend to your business.
 This mitigated risk will show up in the other upsides to invoice discounting as well.

 Thanks to the lessened risk that invoice discounting poses for lenders, this type of invoice financing is an easy business loan to get.
-As you can tell from the minimum requirements of the top companies we highlighted above, you don’t need to be one of the most qualified or oldest businesses to secure invoice discounting.
+As you can tell from the top companies’ minimum requirements we highlighted above, you don’t need to be one of the most qualified or oldest businesses to secure invoice discounting.

 For the most part, as long as you’ve got six months of business under your belt, you’ll be eligible to apply for invoice discounting.

 Finally, in contrast to invoice factoring, invoice discounting won’t involve any third-party collections.
-You’ll remain in charge of your invoices with invoice discounting, so you’ll also be in charge of collections—or making sure that your customers fulfill their invoices in a timely manner.
+You’ll remain in charge of your invoices with invoice discounting, so you’ll also be in charge of collections—or making sure that your customers fulfill their invoices on time.

 If you decide to go with factoring over invoice discounting, then your factoring company will take over collections and interact with your invoiced customers.
 This can be a huge dealbreaker for business owners who prefer that their customers not know that they’re taking on financing, or for owners who want to control their client relationships.

-For all of the advantages that come with invoice discounting it does have some pretty glaring imperfections.
-Consider these main disadvantages of invoice discounting in order to properly weigh your funding options.
+For all of the advantages that come with invoice discounting, it does have some pretty glaring imperfections.
+Consider these main disadvantages of invoice discounting to weigh your funding options properly.

 First and foremost, invoice discounting is going to be expensive.
-Invoice discounting fees can seriously add up because they are determined on a weekly basis.
+Invoice discounting fees can seriously add up because they are determined weekly.
 Even more, because invoice discounting costs will rely on how long it will take for your customer to fulfill the invoice, you won’t have total control over exactly how much your invoice discounting fees end up costing you.

 Additionally, invoice discounting terms are some of the shortest on the market.
 And the shorter the repayment term, the higher the APRs.
 As a result of the sizable invoice discounting fees and the quick invoice discounting terms, invoice discounting rates will be remarkably high.

 If, after reading this guide, you think invoice discounting is the right funding option for your business, you now have the tools at hand to decide where to go next.
-Remember to weigh the advantages and disadvantages when deciding on this type of funding, and closely review the terms of the financing before agreeing to anything.
+Remember to weigh the advantages and disadvantages when deciding on this type of funding and closely review the financing terms before agreeing to anything.